whage/thesis/thesis.md

 ### Advantages of dynamic languages

-**TODO: summarize https://vimeo.com/74354480 - Not my favourite talk, but has good points**
+#### Easy to write and read

-#### Quick results
+Dynamic languages have rapid edit-compile-test cycles (compilation usually happens while the program is already running).
-Dynamic languages have rapid edit-compile-test cycles.
 In the absence of a pre-runtime type checking phase, these languages favor prototyping and agile software development where creating proof-of-concept systems quickly are crucial.
-**TODO: more**
+The code is free of type annotations and casting which makes it easier to write and read which can help maintainability.

 #### Reflection
 > Programs lives in files.
 To change a system, we must edit these files, recompile them, and restart the system [...]